Asana/node-asana/README.md

 ## Design Decisions

-- **Thin Wrapper** This client is a thin wrapper which means that the client makes no attempt to verify the validity of the arguments locally.
+- **Thin Wrapper** This client is a thin wrapper which means that the client makes little attempt to verify the validity of the arguments locally.
 All errors are reported by the server.
 We include custom Error types which will contain the response from the server.
 - **Promises** Promises with [bluebird][bluebird] seem like the most neutral way